 2. An Item is :

-Anything that your company buys, sells or resells in the course of your business.
-An Item could be products, goods, services that you purchase from others, such as an Estimate, an Invoice, a Sales Order, or even a Purchase Order.
+Anything that your company buys, sells, or resells in the course of your business.
+An Item could be products, goods, or services that you purchase from others, such as an Estimate, an Invoice, a Sales Order, or even a Purchase Order.
 Those things are your Items, they live in the QuickBooks Items List and they help you to complete these types of forms.

 When you add something to the Items List in QuickBooks you can set it up so that it can capture not only the money you pay to purchase it but the money that you receive when you sell it.
 This is especially important if you want or need to do any sort of Job Costing.
-It is only natural that when you pay for these things that you enter their costs under the Items tab.
+It is only natural that when you pay for these things you enter their costs under the Items tab.

 You may also like:

 Construction Finance: Solutions to better manage cash flow for construction businesses

 One of the key differences between Expenses and Items in QuickBooks is how they can be used for job costing.
 If you are a contractor, it may help your record-keeping to be able to engage in job costing and to keep records for each individual job.

 When you enter an expense for a job into Items, it allows you to job cost that expense.
 When the cost is entered into Expenses, it cannot be job cost.